 clean for years to come.
 We get the information out about preventing the spread of aquatic invasive species to

-a very positive impact on our lakes and streams and receive a lot of positive response to what we do.
-I work with
+have a very positive impact on our lakes and streams and receive a lot of positive response to what we do.
+I

-My name is Jalen Riddle, and I am 20 years old and a student at the UW- Whitewater.
-At this time, I am studying
+My name is Jalen Riddle, and I am 21 years old and a student at the UW- Whitewater where I am studying environmental

 The Yahara Waterways Water Trail Guide is a great resource for exploring our area waters.